 Curriculum

-The one-year Anesthesiology Critical Care Fellowship will be divided into 13 separate four-week block rotations.
-As per ACGME requirements, ten blocks will be dedicated to clinical care in one of four intensive care units at University of Colorado Hospital.
+The one-year Anesthesiology Critical Care Medicine Fellowship is designed for graduates of anesthesiology residency programs.
+The 12-month fellowship is divided into 13 separate 4-week block rotations.
+As per ACGME requirements, 10 blocks will be dedicated to clinical care in one of four intensive care units at the University of Colorado.
 One block of time will be dedicated to formal point-of-care ultrasound training and another to academic medicine and/or research.
-The remaining blocks is elective and can be used for an additional ICU rotation, additional transesophageal echochardiography experience, subspecialty rotation (ex. heart failure, transplant surgery, palliative care, or infectious disease), or additional dedicated research time.
+The remaining block is elective and can be used for an additional ICU rotation, additional transesophageal echocardiography experience, a subspecialty rotation (we have an extensive list of elective rotation offerings), or additional dedicated research time.

 The core clinical training is focused in the Surgical-Trauma Intensive Care Unit (STICU) and Cardiothoracic Intensive Care Unit (CTICU) with four blocks of time devoted to training in each of these two ICUs.
 The additional two blocks of critical care time will be completed in the Medical Intensive Care Unit (MICU) and Neurology/Neurosurgery Intensive Care Unit (NeuroICU).
-All critical care teams at University of Colorado Hospital (UCH) are led by an attending intensivist and team members include: fellows, residents, advanced practice providers, nurses, respiratory therapists, pharmacists, physical and occupational therapists, and social workers.
+All critical care teams at University of Colorado Hospital are led by an attending intensivist and team members include fellows, residents, advanced practice providers, nurses, respiratory therapists, pharmacists, physical and occupational therapists, social workers, registered dieticians, and ECMO specialists in the case of the CTICU.

-Detailed information on ICU and non-ICU rotations are listed below.
+Detailed information in ICU and non-ICU rotations are listed below.

 Cardiothoracic Intensive Care Unit (CTICU)

-The UCH CTICU is an 18-bed unit admitting patients from cardiac and thoracic surgery services.
-The unit is co-directed by Drs.
-Breandan Sullivan and David Fullerton from the Departments of Anesthesiology and Surgery, respectively.
-Patient care is managed by a multidisciplinary critical care team, led by an attending intensivist from the Department of Anesthesiology or Surgery.
+The University of Colorado CTICU is a 17-bed unit admitting patients from cardiac and thoracic surgery services.
+The unit is directed by Dr. Breandan Sullivan from the Department of Anesthesiology.
+Patient care is managed by a multidisciplinary critical care team, led by an attending intensivists from the Department of Anesthesiology or Surgery.

-The CTICU population includes patients undergoing heart and lung transplantation, placement of mechanical circulatory support devices, coronary revascularization and valve surgery, aortic reconstructive surgery, and major open thoracic surgery.
+The CTICU population includes patients undergoing heart and lung transplantation, placement of durable mechanical circulatory support devices, coronary revascularization, valve repair or replacement, aortic reconstructive surgery, pulmonary thromboendarterectomy surgery, and major open thoracic surgery including tracheal resection and esophagectomy.
 The CTICU is also home to all patients managed with veno-venous and veno-arterial extracorporeal membrane oxygenation (ECMO).

 Surgical-Trauma Intensive Care Unit (STICU)

-The UCH STICU is a 24-bed unit admitting patients from multiple surgical services including: general surgery, surgical oncology, trauma and acute care surgery, transplant, ENT, orthopedics, plastics, gynecologic oncology, and vascular surgery services.
+The STICU is a 24-bed unit admitting patients from multiple surgical services including: general surgery, surgical oncology, trauma and acute care surgery, transplant, ENT, orthopedics, plastics, gynecologic oncology, and vascular surgery services.
+The unit is co-directed by Dr. Ben Scott from the Department of Anesthesiology and Dr. Frank Wright from the Department of Surgery.

 Medical Intensive Care Unit (MICU)

-The UCH MICU is a 24-bed unit admitting critically ill patients from all medical services.
-The unit is directed by Dr. Ellen Burnham from the Division of Pulmonary Critical Care in the Department of Medicine.
+The MICU is a 24-bed unit admitting critically ill patients from all medical services.
+The unit is directed by Dr. Katherine Meyer from the Division of Pulmonary Critical Care in the Department of Medicine.
 Patient care is managed by a multidisciplinary critical care team, led by an attending intensivist from the Division of Pulmonary Critical Care Medicine.

 The MICU population includes a diverse pulmonary critical care and subspecialty medical critical care patient population.